 Appointees to the Citizens Commission shall serve without compensation.

-An application by any citizen who seeks to serve on this Commission shall state:
+Applications by any citizen who sought to serve on this Commission stated:

 - The intent of the applicant to comply with and advance the policy established by this Act;

 - The applicant's qualifications and interest in serving on the Citizens Commission;